aeckar/hass/README.md

 To view the full online documentation, visit [https://aeckar.github.io/kanary/](https://aeckar.github.io/kanary/).

+## Cross-Language Compatibility

+Schema definition is not supported for other JVM languages.
+However, information may still be deserialized and serialized by importing schemas and passing them to `Deserializer.of()` and `Serializer.of()`, respectively.

 ## Setup

 To download the library, paste the following into your `build.gradle.kts` file: